-• Explore, propose, and develop a new quality, affordable rental units through RHA construction and public-private partnerships.

-- Explore and analyze opportunities to benefit from Low Income Housing Tax Credits (LIHTC) in potential site development or redevelopment projects.
+- Explore, propose, and develop new quality, affordable rental units through RHA construction and public-private partnerships. - Explore and analyze opportunities to benefit from Low Income Housing Tax Credits (LIHTC) in potential site development or redevelopment projects.
 RHA intends to apply for Low Income Housing Tax Credits, bonds, various grants, and other available programs to support the development and expansion of housing opportunities. - Continue to evaluate current housing inventory for Rental Assistance Demonstration (RAD) eligibility.
-Explore programmatic homeownership opportunities for all low to moderate-income residents. - Seek partnership opportunities that facilitate the development of additional quality affordable housing units. - Develop a long-term strategy to prevent or mitigate the loss of existing affordable housing stock by preserving, rehabilitating, or reconstructing. - Expand Veteran's Housing programming and activities. - Develop and promote housing solutions for the homeless population of Rochester and Monroe County. - Increase participation, decrease poverty concentration, and prevent de facto discrimination in compliance with MBE, WBE, and Section 3 Federal and RHA established policies. - Effectively leverage RHA affiliates to partner on affordable housing development projects. - Utilize Small Fair Market Rents, if feasible. - Continue to work with the City and County on neighborhood planning and development initiatives.
+Explore programmatic homeownership opportunities for all low to moderate-income residents. - Seek partnership opportunities that facilitate the development of additional quality affordable housing units. - Develop a long-term strategy to prevent or mitigate the loss of existing affordable housing stock by preserving, rehabilitating, or reconstructing. - Expand Veterans' Housing programming and activities. - Develop and promote housing solutions for the homeless population of Rochester and Monroe County. - Increase participation, decrease poverty concentration, and prevent de facto discrimination in compliance with MBE, WBE, and Section 3 Federal and RHA established policies. - Effectively leverage RHA affiliates to partner on affordable housing development projects. - Utilize Small Area Fair Market Rents, if feasible. - Continue to work with the City and County on neighborhood planning and development initiatives.

 Achievements: RHA continues to work with its developer partner to further the RAD pipeline projects.
-Federal St./Scattered Sites RAD project development was finalized with an application for LIHTC's from HCR.
-The application submitted in the Fall of 2020 was not awarded, so the team improved it and resubmitted it in January 2021.
-The next RAD project, Parliament/Luther Circle, is underway, with physical needs assessments being done.
+Federal St./Scattered Sites RAD project development was finalized with the submission and approval of an application for LIHTC's from HCR.
+Federal St./Scattered Sites RAD project development application was awarded to RHA in December 2021, and we are coordinating with HUD, NYS HCR, City of Rochester, and NYS OTDA in addressing all requirements to get to closing.
+The next RAD project, Parliament/Luther Circle, is underway, with physical needs assessments completed and design plans being finalized.
 This will also be a LIHTC project.
-RHA is moving forward with the development of its Fernwood Parcel and has partnered with a developer to assist.
+RHA is moving forward with the development of its Fernwood Parcel and has combined it with a possible RAD project at Glenwood Gardens to ensure a more competitive application.
 Periodic meetings with the City development team continue.